When you start lifting weights, your main priority should be to get stronger, but you shouldn’t worry about how your strength compares to others.

 Then, different categories are created based on these percentiles.

-For example, here’s what the strength standards are for the United States of America Powerlifting (USAPL) federation:
+For example, here are the men’s strength standards for the United States of America Powerlifting (USAPL) federation:

-“Elite” in this case means you’re in the top 2.5%.
+“Elite” in this case means you’re in the top 2.5%—freaky strong.
 In other words, you’re stronger than 97.5% of the other people in this group, which is already made up of very strong powerlifters.
-In other words, you’re freaky strong if you’re Elite.

 On the other end of the spectrum we have “Class 5,” which includes people who are only stronger than 10% of other lifters in the USAPL.

-That still means you’re stronger than most recreational lifters, but you’re at the bottom of the pecking order in that federation.
+That still means you’re stronger than most recreational weightlifters, but you’re at the bottom of the totem pole in this powerlifting federation.

 The numbers at the top of the table are body weights in pounds.
-Heavier people are generally going to be the strongest, so most strength standards are based on relative strength, or how much you can lift at a given body weight.
+The heaviest people are generally the strongest, so most strength standards are based on relative strength, or how much you can lift at a given body weight.